- Claims Explained: Onus of Proof August 29, 2019

 Where in the world is it?

-Dengue Fever is common in tropical and sub-tropical areas.
-Most notably, it is found in Asia, the Pacific, Africa, Central and Southern America.
+Malaria is common in tropical and sub-tropical areas.
+Most notably, it is found in Asia, the Pacific Islands, Africa, parts of the Middle East, Central and Southern America.

 What are the symptoms?